chaoss/community/code-of-conduct.md

 two from each committee and at least two who are on the Governing Board.
 Members are elected by the community every two years or when needed.

-The CHAOSS Code of Conduct Team currently consists of:
+The following people comprise the CHAOSS Code of Conduct Team and are the only recipients of <inclusion@chaoss.community):
  - (To be elected from software committee and on governing board)
  - (To be elected from metric committee and on governing board)
  - (To be elected from software committee)